bruingineer/ECE180D/mosquitto/README_mosquitto.md

 The default mosquitto binary command file is `/usr/local/sbin/mosquitto`.
 It may be symlinked.
 The default `mosquitto.conf` server configuration file used by the mosquitto brew service is `/usr/local/etc/mosquitto/mosquitto.conf`

-The conifg file for this project is in `ECE180D/mosquitto/`.
+The conifg file for this project is `ECE180D/mosquitto/mosquitto.conf`.
 See that file for descriptions of the options used.

 ## PC to PC connections on the same LAN
 1. Add the following line to the .conf, where `[port#]` is the arbitrary port where the server will listen for incoming connections.